+*p < .05; **p < .01.

-These findings indicate that mental health nurses attribute high importance to socio-cultural aspects of care, ask the patients about their cultural and social background, and have a high degree of cultural knowledge, but they find it difficult to implement appropriate changes.
-The findings suggest that gender, country of nursing study and nurse's language proficiency, influence thier cultural awareness.
+The findings indicate that the mental health nurses who participated in this study attributed great importance to sociocultural aspects of care, asked patients about their cultural and social background, and had a high degree of cultural knowledge, but found it difficult to implement appropriate changes.
+The findings suggest that the nurses’ gender, the country in which they studied nursing, and their language proficiency influenced their cultural awareness.

 Discussion

 Cultural competence is a crucial component in the provision of health care services in general and in nursing care in particular.
-Cultural competent treatment requires the nurse to be more open to accepting those who are different, and to have the ability to detect and treat patients even when there is a lack of cultural understanding (Lerner-Zechut, 2015).
-The aim of this survey was to examine and evaluate the degree of cultural competence of mental health nurses in Israel.
+Culturally competent treatment requires the nurse to be accepting of those who are different and to be able to detect and treat patients even when there is a lack of cultural understanding (Lerner-Zechut, 2015).
+The aim of this survey study was to examine and evaluate the degree of cultural competence of mental health nurses in Israel.

-In this study we found that mental health nurses perceive themselves as having a moderate level of cultural competence in comparison to midwives-nurses discipline in Israel who were found as culturally aware(Noble et al., 2009) and in the world (; who rate themselves as not culturally competent, mean score of 68.1/100 (Seright, 2012) or as having low cultural competence, 2.23/5 (SD = .82) (Hart & Mareno, 2016).
+We found that the mental health nurses who participated in this study perceived themselves as having a moderate level of cultural competence compared with midwife-nurses in Israel, among whom higher scores of cultural competence have been found (Noble et al., 2009), and with nurses in other countries who rate themselves as not culturally competent (a mean score of 68.1 out of 100 was found by Seright [2012]) or as having low cultural competence (a score of 2.23 out of 5 [SD = 0.82] was found by Hart & Mareno [2016]).

-We found that mental health nurses have high awareness regarding the issue of cultural competence, they understand the meaning of cultural differences of their patients and its impact on their diagnosis, process, and management of mental care, but in practice, they are not always able to provide culturally appropriate care.
+In this study, mental health nurses reported having high awareness regarding the issue of cultural competence; they understood the meaning of cultural differences among their patients and the effect of these differences on diagnoses, processes, and management in mental care.
+However, they reported that they are not always able to provide culturally appropriate care in practice.
 Male mental health nurses were found to have greater cultural awareness.
-Although in most professions, men are apparently gender privileged, in nursing, male nurses are minority (Ashkenazi et al., 2017).
-Their social identity is malleable, they might perceive themselves as minority and often feel that they are discriminated against by the staff (Meadus, & Twomey, 2011).
-In that respect they identify with patients from cultural minorities, which leads to their high cultural sensitivity and awareness (Keshet & Popper-Giveon, 2016; Segev et al., 2020).
+Although men outnumber women in most health care professions, in nursing, male nurses are the minority (Ashkenazi et al., 2017).
+According to Meadus and Twomey (2011), male nurses’ social identity is malleable; they may perceive themselves as the minority gender, and they often feel that they are discriminated against by the staff.
+Consequently, male nurses may identify with patients from cultural minorities, which may lead to increased cultural sensitivity and awareness (Keshet & Popper-Giveon, 2016; Segev et al., 2020).

-In this study the cultural gaps among the staff are reflected between nurses who studied in Israel in comparison to those who studied in Russia.
-Itzhaki et al (2013) noted in their work that those born and learn in the Soviet Former Union who immigrated to Israel continued to identify with the culture of their land of birth.
-This finding was supported in the present survey, which revealed that the degree of knowledge regarding social and cultural attributes of their patients was lower among nurses who studied in Russia and immigrated to Israel, in comparison with mental health nurses who were studied in Israel.
-An additional difference between nurses who studied in Israel and those who studied in Russia, was that among the later, there was higher awareness of the impact of language difficulties on patient care.
-Thus, nurses who studied nursing in Israel had greater cultural knowledge in comparison to those who studied in Russia, but had less cultural awareness.
-This finding is supported by the literature that suggests that a high level of cultural knowledge does not necessarily imply high cultural awareness and vice versa (Mareno and Hart, 2014).
+In this study, cultural gaps among nursing staff members were found between nurses who had studied in Israel compared with those who had studied in Russia.
+Itzhaki et al. (2013) noted in their work that those who were born in and studied in the former Soviet Union and who then immigrated to Israel continued to identify with the culture of their country of birth.
+This finding was supported in the present survey, which revealed that the degree of nurses’ knowledge regarding their patients’ social and cultural attributes was lower among nurses who had studied in Russia and immigrated to Israel compared with those who had studied in Israel.
+An additional difference between study participants who had studied in Israel and those who had studied in Russia was that latter had a higher awareness of the impact of language difficulties on patient care.
+Thus, nurses who had studied in Israel had greater cultural knowledge in comparison with those who studied in Russia but had less cultural awareness.
+This finding is consistent with literature that suggests that a high level of cultural knowledge does not necessarily imply high cultural awareness and vice versa (Mareno and Hart, 2014).